Skip to main content

 Practical Advice

 Certification is most valuable when combined with local sourcing and responsible design.
 Look for certified timber, but also consider: Where was it grown?
 How far did it travel?
 Is it appropriate for the application?
+A certified tropical hardwood shipped halfway around the world may have a larger footprint than uncertified local softwood — the full picture always matters.

 6 Processing, Transport, and Embodied Energy